20 Instances of Death

 My mother strokes his forehead.

-My sister holds one hand,
+My sister holds one hand, me, the other.

 A failing heart can be fixed